ADD CONDITION

 Walgreens SF Honey Lemon Cough Drops temporarily relieve cough as may occur with a cold, as well as occasional minor irritation and sore throat.

-Adults and children 5 years and over should dissolve 1 lozenge slowly in the mouth and can repeat every 2 hours as needed or as directed by a doctor.
-Children under 5 years should ask a doctor before use.
+Adults and children 5 years and over should dissolve 1 lozenge slowly in the mouth and can repeat this every 2 hours as needed or as directed by a doctor.

 Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.

-What should I do if my cough or sore throat persists?
+What should I do if sore throat symptoms do not improve?

 If you are pregnant or breastfeeding, you should ask a health professional before use.